 Zaps can also occasionally have one of these statuses:

-Held: When a Zap has tasks that are being held (if it triggered too many items at once, for example) it can not be turned off before the tasks are either replayed or deleted.
-The Delete option will not show up in the dropdown menu.
+Held: When a Zap has tasks that are being held (e.g., if it triggered too many items at once). it can't be turned off until the tasks are either replayed or deleted.
+The Delete option will not appear in the dropdown menu.

-Expired Auth: If one of the connected apps in your Zap has become disconnected, the Zap will say Expired Auth.
-The solution is to reconnect the account.
+Expired Auth: If one of the connected apps in your Zap has become disconnected, the Zap will indicate Expired Auth.
+To resolve this issue, reconnect your app account.

-To manage and take several actions on an individual Zap, click the down arrow on the right of the Zap.
+To manage and take action on an individual Zap, click the down arrow on the right of the Zap.
 A dropdown menu will appear with the following options:

 - Run: prompt a Zap with a polling trigger to look for new data.
 This option will not be available if the Zap has an instant trigger.
 Zaps with instant triggers are labeled with Instant on the My Zaps page.